 Bunched Arrowhead (Sagittaria fasciculata)

-Sagittaria fasciculata is very rare, growing in just a few Piedmont Seepage Forests in North and South Carolina.
+Endangered.
+Sagittaria fasciculata is only known to be found in Henderson and Buncombe counties in North Carolina plus Greenville and Laurens counties in South Carolina.
 The seepage habitat in which Sagittaria fasciculata occurs is extremely threatened, and remaining Sagittaria fasciculata populations are threatened by residential and industrial development, conversion to pasture, and invasive exotic species.

 Source: North Carolina State University